dzekelid/keys/_listings/azure-search/subscriptions-subscriptionid-resourcegroups-resourcegroupname-providers-microsoft-search-searchservices-searchservicename-deletequerykey-key-delete.md

 ---
 swagger: "2.0"
 info:
-  title: SearchManagementClient
-  description: Client that can be used to manage Azure Search services and API keys.
+  title: Azure Search API Query Keys Delete
+  description: Deletes the specified query key.
+Unlike admin keys, query keys are
+    not regenerated.
+The process for regenerating a query key is to delete and then recreate it.
   version: 1.0.0
 host: management.azure.com
 basePath: /